diegotaveras/ITI-interface/README.md

 #### Rule Group Creator

 * To add a Rule Group, enter a name in the field provided.
 Define each rule by picking its quantifier and evaluate function and entering an optional description.
-Finally, click "Build Rule Group".
+Finally, click "Done".

 * A valid Rule Group will be added directly to the *library.json* file.